configcat-labs/ab-testing-in-nuxtjs-sample/README.md

 ## How it works

 Clicking on the sale banner logs an event to Amplitude.
-The events are then recorded in an analysis chart for later comparison to the previous benchmark metrics collected by the control state (a version of the site without the banner) of the site.
+The events are then recorded in an analysis chart for later comparison to the previous benchmark metrics collected for the control state (a version of the site without the banner) of the site.

 ## Build and Run